crescent-stdio/wave-roll/README.md

 WaveRoll includes an interactive tempo control with popover input:

 - Click the BPM badge in the player controls to adjust tempo
-- Supports range from 10 to 200 BPM
+- Supports a wide range of tempo adjustments
 - Audio playback automatically adjusts with pitch preservation

 ### MIDI Export